SGEhren-dev/Functional-5x5-Memory-Game/README.md

 # Fisher Yates Shuffle algorithm
 https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle

 I used this algorithm for shuffling the array of tiles as it is a reliable and simple algorithm.
 It shuffles by swapping the current index of i - 1 with a random index of 1 - i.
-There is a shuffle algorithm that I made as well that is similar to the Fisher-Yates algorithm and that is included in there as well (just have to change some code)...

 # React Resources